sensu/sensu-docs/content/sensu-core/1.2/reference/transport.md

 ### The Redis Transport

-The Redis Transport was an obvious alternative to the original RabbitMQ Transport because Sensu already depends on Redis as a data store.
-Using Redis as a transport greatly simplifies Sensu's architecture by removing the need to install/configure RabbitMQ _and_ [Erlang](https://www.erlang.org/) (RabbitMQ's runtime).
+Because Sensu already depends on Redis as a data store, using Redis as a transport greatly simplifies Sensu's architecture by removing the need to install/configure RabbitMQ and its dependencies.
+That said, Redis transport is only considered suitable for simple development environments. **Redis transport is NOT recommended for production environments!**

 #### Pros {#redis-transport-pros}